#Everydaylookism campaign launches a new series of Facebook Live panel events

 Body Image and Mental Health

-In this panel, Professor Widdows is joined by Chris Evans MP and Steph Bird from Girl Guiding to discuss just how deeply body image anxiety cuts, and its impact on people’s self-esteem and behaviour.
+In this panel, Professor Widdows was joined by Chris Evans MP and Steph Bird from Girl Guiding to discuss just how deeply body image anxiety cuts, and its impact on people’s self-esteem and behaviour.

 Professor Widdows and guests discuss these connections, and what changes are needed in our value frameworks, cultures, and policies to improve this situation.